 bootstrap from the console, log in as the

 sentinel user with the password you set in the SDF

-!sentinel and examine the log file
+and examine the log file

 Successful completion is indicated by the line

 If bootstrap fails, an exception will be written to the log file.
 If the network-related portion

 of bootstrap succeeded but a failure occurred afterwards, the VM will be accessible over SSH and

 logging in will display a warning

 bootstrap/bootstrap.log to see why bootstrap failed.
 In the majority of cases